Jhana 8 logo with lotus leaf.

 Vipassana based on methods taught by Mahasi Sayadaw.
 The center is a branch of Wat Maha That in Bangkok.
 The same meditation system is used.
 One can also use one’s own techniques.

-Ajahn Suchin Vimalo, abbot (Thai; age 59)
+Ajahn Suchin Vimalo, abbot (Thai)

 The teacher does not speak English.
 Visitors need to know basic conversational Thai.
 A few nuns speak English, but may not be available (especially for male visitors).

 The center covers about 30 rai (12 acres) on both sides of a narrow, wooded valley.
 A peaceful setting with a running stream, caves, and mountains.
-The land and surrounding mountains belong to the Forestry Department
+The land and surrounding mountains belong to the Forestry Department.

 • monks: 7-40